 Cyberbullying (along with all other forms of bullying) of any member of the Role Models community will not be tolerated.

-We encourage all students to discuss any concerns or worries they have about online bullying and harassment with staff.
+We encourage all staff and students to discuss any concerns or worries they have about online bullying and harassment with staff.

 We are committed to reviewing our policy and procedures annually.
 This policy was last reviewed in January 2023.